-3 Most Common Farsi Speakers’ English Mispronunciations That Everybody Should Avoid
+3 Most Common English Mispronunciations of Farsi Speakers

 Some languages speak each word separately and precisely, while American English links words and phrases together, sometimes using reduction, which would be a foreign concept for these native speakers.
 Other languages employ more subtle intonation with their questions and sentences, therefore, learning the rhythm of English intonation may present the challenge of knowing when and where to place stress.
 This brief article will address most common Farsi speakers English mispronunciations and effective tools for them to develop their American English accent successfully.